 Don’t wish that you had things that belong to other people.

 If you have been following the Exodus stories, take time to review the story to date.
-Use the items in the Moses display if you have one to recall each step of the journey.
+If you have a Moses display, use the items in it to recall each step of the journey.

 If you have not been tracing the Exodus story, briefly tell it today before reading the commandments.
-You could even set up a Moses display (Propers 16-25 Moses Display) just for today and use the items on it to tell the story.
+You could even set up a Moses display (see Moses Display) just for today and use the items on it to tell the story.

-U Make the fabulous tablets to save for future use by cutting a box of air-dry clay (available in local craft stores) into two rectangular slabs then cutting clay to round off the top of each tablet.
+~ Make fabulous tablets to save for future use by cutting a box of air-dry clay (available in local craft stores) into two rectangular slabs then cutting clay to round off the top of each tablet.
 A children’s class can cut shape the tops with butter knives a week ahead.
-Then today add numbers from 1 to 10 in two columns one down each tablet with a black marker.
+Then today add numbers from 1 to 10 in two columns one down each tablet in black marker.

 For preschoolers rules are non-negotiable and are set by the most powerful person in the room, usually an adult but occasionally the most powerful child in the play group.
-For them knowing that these rules come from God is all they need to know.
 During early elementary school children begin to learn that rules can be negotiated.
 They vote on rules in their classes and clubs.
 They sometimes spend more time arguing about the rules of the game than playing the game – which is fine with them, but drives the adults around them a little nuts.
 There are also rules they can choose to follow, e.g. the Scout laws.
 All this makes elementary school children quite responsive to this set of non-negotiable rules which God gave his people to live by.
 Like the Scout laws, you can choose not to follow these rules, but that is choosing not to be one of God’s people.

-U The first six verses praise God who is revealed in creation.
-The remainder praise God’s Law citing all its benefits.
+~ The first six verses praise God who is revealed in creation.
+The remainder praise God’s law citing all its benefits.
 For the sake of the children, I’d omit the first six verses to focus on the Law.
 I’d also use it in the service after the reading and exploring of the Ten Commandments.